| Project/Area Number |

 Reason

-The aim of the present study is to clarify the mechanism by which 211At-PSMA ligands accumulate in the salivary glands by elucidating a molecule involved in the transport of 211At-PSMA ligands in the salivary glands, and to develop a preventive method for radiation sialadenitis due to 211At-PSMA ligands therapy.
-We will quantitatively evaluate the specific uptake and off-target uptake of 211At-PSMA ligand into the salivary glands of normal mice and clarify the molecular mechanism of 211At-PSMA ligand uptake in relation to receptors such as the involvement of SNARE proteins and obtain knowledge that will lead to the treatment of salivary gland disorders.
-We have established the study protocol of quantitative evaluation of specific and non-specific uptake of the 211At-PSMA ligand administered to normal mice by removal of salivary glands and pathological analysis to clarify the relationship between the absorbed dose of the salivary glands and pathological tissue damage and salivation.
-The relationship between the absorbed dose estimated from the accumulation of 211At-PSMA ligands and the amount of salivation will be clarified.
-Images of HE staining of the submandibular gland taken from mice treated with 211At-PSMA ligands with and without inhibition will be obtained to examine pathological contrast to the state of inflammation and the histological damage.
+We quantitatively evaluated the uptake of 211At-PSMA ligand into the salivary glands of normal mice and intended to clarify the molecular mechanism of 211At-PSMA ligand uptake in relation to receptors such as the involvement of SNARE proteins and obtain knowledge that will lead to the treatment of salivary gland disorders.
+The 211At-PSMA ligand is administered to normal mice, and the removed salivary glands as well as major organs are analyzed to quantitate the absorbed dose of the salivary glands and other organs.
+The relationship between the absorbed dose estimated from the accumulation of 211At-PSMA ligands and the amount of salivation was not clarified.

 |